atakantumoglu/NorthwindService/README.md

 - **CQRS**: Separating read (query) and write (command) operations.
 - **DDD**: Establishing a rich domain model to encapsulate business logic.
 - **CRUD Operations**: All basic Create, Read, Update, and Delete operations are available for Northwind entities.
+- **UnitOfWork**: Ensures a transactional boundary for operations, providing a consistent way to coordinate and manage database operations.

 ## Getting Started